Applications and common types of quick couplings

 The ball is pushed in the direction of the ID of the socket body by a spring sleeve that surrounds the socket body’s outer diameter.
 To allow the ball to move freely after plugging it in, press the sleeve backward.
 Once the plug is in position, releasing the sleeve will cause the ball to move toward the locking groove on the plug’s outer diameter.
 Push the sleeve back to make room for the ball to slide outward and remove the plug in order to detach.

-• roller lock couplings
+• Roller lock couplings

 In order to attach end to end in the groove or groove around the socket ID, roller lock couplings employ lock rollers or pins.
 The ramp on the plug’s outer diameter forces the rollers outward as it is inserted.
 The roller will slip into the fastening groove on the plug’s outer diameter once it has been inserted the required amount.
 Release the stopper by retracting the locking sleeve, which will cause the roller to move outward along the ramp on the stopper’s outer diameter.

-• pin-lock joint
+• Pin-lock joint

 Because there is no need to retract the outer sleeve for connection, the pin-locked joint simply requires one hand to force the connection.
 The pins in this design are placed in a truncated cone shape around the ID of the socket body.
 Pushing the plug into the socket causes the pins to slide back and out because of the slope of the plug.
 To secure the plug in the socket, remove the pin.
 Pull back the spring sleeve to pull the locking pin out of the groove and free the plug from the socket.